Warshi7819/M100Link/README.md

 ### On your TRS-80 Model 100
 You will have to prepare the TRS-80 Model 100 to be able to receive a file.

-* Start the TELECOM program
+* Start the TELCOM program
 * Type the folowing followed by hitting the ENTER key: STAT 58N1E
 * Hit the F4 key to start listening
 * Hit F2 to prepare for download, enter a name for the file (without ending, max 6 chars).
 Hit ENTER